 Three simple steps to get the test

 With your Genomic Prostate Score, you and your doctor will have the information you need to create a plan that is right for you.

 The Oncotype DX GPS test is conducted on a small tissue sample already taken from your most recent biopsy.

-The Oncotype DX GPS test is covered by Medicare (for eligible patients with NCCN Very Low- or Low-Risk Prostate cancer).
+The Oncotype DX GPS test is covered by Medicare (for eligible patients with NCCN Very Low-, Low-, and Intermediate-risk prostate cancer).
 Private insurance coverage varies.

 NCCN® very low-, low-, intermediate, or high-risk prostate cancer means1:

 - Your blood levels of prostate-specific antigen (PSA), a protein produced in the prostate gland, are less than 20 ng/mL.

 - Your Gleason score, an estimate of prostate cancer aggressiveness based on how the cancer looks under a microscope, is 4+3 or below.